tonywang3571/PyBer_Analysis/README.md

 **Summary**
 1. One business recommendation would be to increase the number of drivers in areas where there are higher demand.
 This may increase consumer satisfaction and public relations due to higher effiency of our drivers.
 The down side would be decreases in number of rides per driver, which the drivers may be less motivated to continue to work because the market for drivers would be saturated and difficult to give as many rides as a driver.
 2. Another business recommendation, that is opposite of the first, is to decrease number of drivers in population dense areas.
 This would increase demand by lowering supplies, so there could be an increase in average fare per ride and would keep our drivers busy and working hard.
 But the downside of this would be that consumers would be less satisfied because it would be more difficult to catch a ride when we don't have as many drivers and the current drivers are already busy giving rides to someone else.
 Eventually, this strategy would fail because more people would want to be drivers due to the market's high demand for drivers.
 3. A third recommendation would be to host or sponsor events where alcohol is involved.
 Hear me out.
-People would need a safe way to be transported to and from the event safely and avoiding any DUIs.
+People would need a safe way to travel to and from the event safely and avoiding any DUIs.
 So if the attendees were to take PyBer, this would increase total ride count, thus increasing revenue.

 ### Codes Used